 The Standard Penetration Test (SPT) was also used to evaluate the consistency of the in-situ materials.
-The N-values for the site's materials were found to range from two (2) to 14 blows/foot.
+The N-values for the site's materials were found to range from seven (7) to 50+ blows/foot.

-3.4 Subsurface Conditions
+3.4 SUBSURFACE CONDITIONS

 The materials encountered in the test borings have been visually classified according to the Unified Soil Classification System (USCS).
-They are described on the Boring Logs in Appendix B. The results of the field tests, water level observations and laboratory tests are presented on the Boring Logs (Appendix B).

-The following presents a general summary of the major strata encountered during this subsurface exploration and includes a discussion of field and laboratory tests conducted.
 Specific subsurface conditions encountered-including field tests, lab tests, and water level observations-at the boring locations are also presented on the individual boring logs found in Appendix B of this report.
+The following table presents a general summary of the major strata encountered during this subsurface exploration.